sanskrit/raw_etexts/mixed/ebhAratI-sampat/AdhunikasAhityam/AdhunikasAhityam/someshvaradevaH/kIrtikaumudI.md

  It is dated 1311 *Samvat* (1255 A.D.)
 J*yeshṭha sudi Budha Dine.*Wednesday the...... day of the moonlight fortnight of *Jyeshṭha*.
 Theinscriptions in *Vastupâla's* temple on the Ś*atruñjaya* hill are the composition of this poet.
 I have not seen them, but from the photographswhich Dr. Bühler kindly showed to me, I find they are dated *1288Samvat* (*1232* A.D.), the 10th day of the dark fortnight of *Phâlguna.*

 From this evidence it is clear that *Someśvara* was the family-priest of*Bhîmadeva* of *Aṇahillavâḍâ**Paṭṭaṇa* and of *Lavaṇaprasâda* of Dholka; and that he was patronised by the two Jaina ministers, *Vastupâla*and *Tejahpâla,* whom he entertained by his witty poems and panegyrics.The *\*Chaturvinsati prabandha of Râjasekhara* contains several anecdotes regarding *Someśvara* and his patrons, the two ministers.
 It appears from one of the *Prabandhas* that there was great jealousy between*Someśvara* and the J*aina Paṇḍitas* of his time.
 One of these *Harihara*[^3]came to the court of *Vîradhavala.* By his wit and learning hegained the favour of the king as well as of the minister *Vastupâla.*This roused the jealousy of *Someśvara,* who never attended the courtwhen *Harihara* was present.
 But once the king sent for *Someśvara,*and asked him to read before *Harihara* a poem consisting of onehundred and eight verses which he (*Someśvara*) had composed, forbeing inscribed on a tablet in a new temple of *Vira Nârâyaṇa,* builtby the king. *Harihara* heard the verses, and said they were good—heknew them.
 The king looked surprised, but *Harihara* immediatelyrecited them word for word. *Someśvara* was overwhelmed withshame.
 When all left the court, he went to *Vastupâla,* and assured him that the poem was really his own composition, and asked him how he could free himself from the unmerited disgrace. *Vastupâla* advised him to seek the friendship of *Harihara.* *Someśvara* was obligedto listen to the advice, and when he was thus humbled, *Harihara* oneday went to the king's court and related how he had acquired bycertain austerities the power of committing to memory, only by hear-
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-[^3]: "He is mentioned in Kîrtikaumudî.
-See page St. 235."

  \*This work was written in :405 *Samvat,* or *1349* A.D., at the instance of*Mahaṇasimha* at *Dhilli* (Dehli?).

 ing once, any number of verses not exceeding one hundred and eight.He assured the king that the poem in question was an originalcomposition of *Someśvara.* *Someśvara's* credit was re-established.The *Prabandha* goes on to say that *Harihara,* after some days, left thecourt, being disgusted with the jealousy of *Someśvara.*
  It will appear from the sequel that *Someśvara's* influence at the courtremained undiminished even after the accession of *Visaladeva* to thethrone of *Paṭṭaṇa,* and that he was able to prove the sincerity of hislove to his patron by saving him from the effects of the displeasure of that young king.
  I have been told that there is a commentary on *Kâvyaprakâśa* written by *Someśvara,* and also a life of *Kumârapâla.* There is a copy of the first at Jessalmir, and one of the second in the celebrated *Bhândâra*at *Paṭṭaṇa.* I tried hard to get at this book, but to no purpose.

 As to the poetical merit of the present work, I humbly think that itdoes show that the author possessed to a certain extent 'the vision andthe faculty divine.'
 It must be admitted that his taste was affected bythe corrupt tendency of his age.
 His work is full of play upon wordsand all varieties of alliteration.
 But he employs these generally whenever he is writing on worn out and exhausted topics.
 Whenever he has got anything new to say, and he frequently has it, his expression is fappy and full of feeling.
 The dream of *Viradhavala,* containing the wail of the guardian deity of the kingdom of Gujerat for her past glory,is a splendid composition.
 It is translated into English by Dr. Bühler.—(See Indian Artiquary, page 189, volume VI., Part LXIX.)The descriptions of the morning and evening and of the seasons are also remarkable.
 Some of the reflexions on moral and political subjects are extremely well conceived.
 In describing the disinterestedness ofhis hero, he says, he (the minister) was not only free from the desire ofappropriating the wealth of the people, but was even above the temptation of praise.
 Many an administrator, even at the present day, maywell study the precept contained in this.
 In one place he expresses his wonder at the bewilderment of man who neglects his duty, though the inner soul bears direct testimony to its paramount claim by rejoicing when it is fulfilled.
 This is another mode of expressing the doctrine that conscience is the final ethical sanction or standard.
 His style is generally clear and felicitous, and—barring the puns—the writing may be regarded as one of good taste.
 One accustomed to read *Sanskrita* poetry may not regard an hour or two spent in reading it as ill spent.

  For those scholars who do not read Sanskrita I propose to give ashort abstract of the contents of this poem.
 It opens with an invocation of the blessing of *Vishṇu, Śiva* and *Pârvatî,* and *Śiva* and *Vishṇu* in incorporate forms, and, lastly, *Sarasvatî,* the goddess of learning.
 Then, after making his obeisance to poets in general, the poet goes on to mention in particular *Vâlmîki, Vyâsa, Kâlidâsa, Mâgha, Bhâravi* and *Bâna,* paying some graceful compliment to each.
 Then follow more modern and less generally known authors.
 They are *Dhanâla, Bihlana, Hemasûri, Nîlakantha, Prahlâdanadeva, Narachandra, Vijayasimha, Subhaṭa, Harihara, Yaśovîra* and *Vastupâla.* Next, afew verses are devoted to the praise of good men and to the deprecation of wicked men.
 Then the poet mentions that it was his sincere admiration of the virtues of *Vastupâla* and the kindness which thatminister always showed to him, which prompted him to write the poem.Thus finishing his introduction, the poet enters upon the subject of his poem. *Aṇahillapura* is described as a large city protected by a fortification.
 It has extensive gardens.
 The palaces in it are large, and the bright terraces seem as if they were all silver.
 On all sides are heard vedas repeated, joyful songs sung and praises chanted by bards.
 There is a large temple of *Mahâdeva* in it.
 The population is not exclusively *Faina,* for, sacrificial smoke is described as going up to heaven.
 Theriver *Sarasvatî* runs by its side.
 The women in the city are beautiful,and adorn their persons with rich ornaments.
 The dust raised by prancing horses is put down by the rut flowing from the temples of elephants.
 The palaces are lofty like mountains, and their tops are adorned by flags.
 Beautiful women attract the hearts of young men; yet no irregularity follows, as the administration of justice is perfect.
 Near the town there is a large lake surrounded on all sides by temples, and having on one side a triumphal column of enormous height.\*
  In giving an account of *Anahillapura* kings, the poet does not begin with *Vanarája,* but begins with the accession of *Mûlarâja* to the throne.
 The sovereignty of Gujerat is described as having offeredherself of her free choice to *Mûlarája.* This means, I suppose, that hewas not the direct heir to the throne, but came by it through the influence of some leading men from the state.
 Of his exploits, his